JvanderStad/Utils/SourceTree/README.md

 ![Sample](Screenshot3.jpg)

+## Pro tip
-:bulb: pro tip: If you add the pr.bat to a global path, you can also run it from the commandline
+If you add the pr.bat to a global path, you can also run it from the commandline